Designing a Data Grid System That Actually Works

 The technical audit revealed…

 23 unique interaction patterns being used across products, with each new table taking 2-3 weeks to build from scratch.
-Bug fixes had to be manually replicated across every implementation.

 Users told a different story